TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 <strong>All of them are overkill to the solution I will show you to day - composer local packages.</strong>
 '''
 related_posts: [45, 25, 13, 12]
+tweet: "Have you heard about local packages?
+Try them #composerPHP #monolith #php"
 ---

 I found first [article about this topic](http://www.whitewashing.de/2015/04/11/monolithic_repositories_with_php_and_composer.html) in 2015, when Benjamin Eberlei created a tool called Fiddler.
 I was using similar approach in that time for a few months and I was happy I'm not alone.